soumaxetuirk/homebridge-universal-tasmota-irhvac/README.md

-# 🌡️ Homebridge Universal Tasmota IR HVAC
+# Homebridge Universal Tasmota IR HVAC

 A  plugin for controlling IR-based air conditioners using **Tasmota IRHVAC** based on IRremoteESP8266 Library and **MQTT**.

-Designed for setups using a shared IR blaster, this plugin exposes your AC units as native HomeKit HeaterCooler accessories while sending full IR HVAC payloads through MQTT.
+Designed for setups using a IR blaster, flashed with tasmota and configured with mqtt.Tasmota receives IRHVAC payload sent to separate topic also sends confirmation of full payload in tele topic.

-It also supports optional weather-based temperature display using Open-Meteo so HomeKit can show realistic ambient temperature even when no physical room sensor is available.
+It also displays weather-based temperature using Open-Meteo so HomeKit can show realistic ambient current temperature even when no physical room sensor is available.

 ---